piku/piku/docs/ubuntu-18.04-bionic.md

 ## Notes

-> This file was last updated on July 2018
+> This file was last updated on November 2018

 [uwsgi]: https://github.com/unbit/uwsgi